splinesreticulating/WellSaid/README.md

 ## Privacy and Security Considerations

-- All conversation analysis happens through OpenAI's API, so your data is subject to their privacy policy.
+- All conversation analysis happens through the selected AI provider (OpenAI, Anthropic, or Khoj), so your data is subject to that provider's privacy policy.

 ## Troubleshooting